Common exercises to help find relief from sciatica

 Exercises that address sciatica caused by degenerative disc disease generally focus on lumbar (lower back) stabilization.
 The eventual goal of these exercises is for the body to learn to maintain correct lumbar position, even when in motion.
 Here’s a good beginning exercise for relieving sciatica caused by degenerative disc disease: Lie on your back on the floor.
 Bend your knees so that your feet are flat on the floor.
 Slowly raise your buttocks off the floor.
 Hold for approximately 10 seconds before slowly lowering back onto the floor.

-If conservative treatments such as sciatica exercises and pilates do not significantly reduce your back pain, contact Laser Spine Institute for more information on our advanced outpatient procedures that have helped tens of thousands of people find relief from back pain.
+If conservative treatments such as sciatica exercises and Pilates do not significantly reduce your back pain, contact Laser Spine Institute for more information on our advanced outpatient procedures that have helped tens of thousands of people find relief from back pain.
+We can perform a free MRI review* to determine if you are a candidate for our minimally invasive spine surgery.